A SHORT HISTORY OF FRANCE

 Napoleon kept some of the achievements of the French Revolution.
 Equality before the law was preserved and careers were open to anyone of talent and ability.
 There was no return to a privileged nobility.

 On the other hand Napoleon introduced censorship of the press and even imprisonment without trial.
-Napoleon also appointed prefects to run the departments and he created a strong, centralised bureaucracy.
+Napoleon also appointed prefects to run the departments and he created a strong, centralized bureaucracy.

 He also reduced women's rights and reintroduced slavery to the French colonies.
 Napoleon also made a concordat (agreement) with the Pope in 1801.
 Furthermore Napoleon drew up a new code of laws to govern France.
 It was published in 1804 and was called the Code Napoleon.